JoseSilva2004/JoseSilva2004/README.md

 # 💫 About Me:
-I am a junior developer with 2 years of experience in web application development.
-I am passionate about technology and like to keep up to date with the latest trends in the world of web development and programming.
-I am a proactive person, with teamwork skills and willing to learn and improve continuously.<br>
+I am a junior developer from Venezuela with 2 years of experience in web application development.
+I am passionate about technology and I like to stay up to date with the latest trends in the world of web development and programming.
+I am a proactive person, with the ability to work as a team and willing to learn and improve continuously.<br>

 ## 🌐 Socials: